dn789/tool_fetcher/README.md

 ### Frontend

-1. Activate developer mode in Chrome and load chrome_extension/build as an unpacked extension.
+1. Activate developer mode in Chrome and load <em>chrome_extension/build</em> as an unpacked extension.

 ## Usage

-1. Run server.py with arguments specified in <em>server_config.jsonc</em>.
+1. Run <em>server.py</em> with arguments specified in <em>server_config.jsonc</em>.
+Only the GitHub token needs to be specified if using defaults (see above).
 See file for documentation of arguments.

-2. Run extension on a page or selected PDF to find software names and related repos/other resources.
+2. Run extension on a web page or uploaded PDF.